MirrorIP/msf-account-manager/README.md

 An documentation how to setup an development environment for Openfire is described [here][3].
 A developer guide for Openfire plugins including information how to build it is available [here][4].

 ## Installation & Update
-The MSF Account Manager has been tested on Openfire 3.8.2.
+The MSF Account Manager has been tested on Openfire 3.7 and 3.8.
 To install the plugin perform the following steps:

 1. Open the administration console of Openfire and click on the "Plugins" tab.
 2. In the "Upload Plugin" section of the page, select the persistenceService.jar file and submit it by pressing on the "Upload Plugin" button.